skillrepos/ollama-intro/labs.md

 <br><br>

 7. We can also change how the model behaves without leaving the session.
 The one to know first is **`num_predict`** - a hard cap on how many tokens the answer may run to.
-On a CPU-only box this is the difference between a snappy lab and a room full of people waiting.
 Set it very low and ask a question that would normally get a long answer.

 ```
 /set parameter num_predict 20